 Domestic Violence Recovery (DVR)

-Domestic Violence Recovery – Christian (DVR-C)
+Domestic Violence Recovery-Christian (DVR-C)

-This group is for survivors of domestic violence who are seeking to discuss the challenges of coping after leaving a violent relationship and how this impacts your Christian faith, or how your faith impacts your recovery.
+This group is for survivors of domestic violence who are seeking to discuss the challenges of coping after leaving a violent relationship with a partner or spouse and how this impacts your Christian faith, or how your faith impacts your recovery.
 This addresses a variety of issues of recovery and coping skills as well as the impact of domestic violence on relationships.
 This also allows the discussion of how to deal with hurt that has occurred from protection that wasn’t provided if requested from the church.
 This is a co-ed group.

-Faith & Trauma Recovery (F&T)
+Faith & Trauma (F&T)

 This group is for survivors of abuse and sexual trauma who are seeking to discuss how the Christian faith is impacting their healing progress and to discuss ideas for managing faith in the midst of recovery.
 This group is for survivors who have experienced any type of abuse or sexual trauma.
 This is a co-ed group.